Physical properties of an Aperiodic monotile: Graphene-like features, chirality and zero-modes

 Fig.~\ref{fig:magn}(b) shows $\mathcal{C}_{\mathbf{r}}$ for $E_F= -1.58$ and $\phi/\phi_0 = 0.2$; $\mathcal{C}\approx -1$ in the bulk, as expected for a topologically non-trivial phase~\cite{bianco11}.
 The bulk value of $\mathcal{C}$ in the interval $\phi/\phi_0 \in [0,1/2]$ is shown in Fig.~\ref{fig:magn}(c).
 Regions with nontrivial Chern numbers match the positions of bulk gaps in Fig.~\ref{fig:magn}(a), confirming the presence of topological edge states.

 The physical imprint of topological edge states is a quantized two-terminal conductance $G$, in units of $G_0= e^2/h$.
-To confirm this, we attach two leads to two boundary regions of H3, see Fig.~\ref{fig:magn}(b).
-These leads consist of decoupled waveguides of dispersion $-2 \cos{k_z}$, oriented along the \textit{z}-direction and placed such that each waveguide probes a single site of the Hat quasilattice.
-The two-terminal conductance $G$ is then defined in the Landauer-Buttiker formalism~\cite{datta_2005} as $G = G_0 \rm Tr[\tau \tau^{\dagger}$], where $G_0=e^2/h$ is the conductance quantum and $\tau$ is the transmission matrix between two leads calculated using the \textsc{Kwant} package~\cite{groth_kwant_2014}.
+To confirm this, we attach leads to two boundary regions of H3 (Fig.~\ref{fig:magn}(b)).
+These leads consist of decoupled waveguides of dispersion $-2 \cos{k_z}$, oriented along the \textit{z}-direction and placed such that each waveguide probes a single site.
+The two-terminal conductance $G$ is then defined in the Landauer-Buttiker formalism~\cite{datta_2005} as $G = G_0 \rm Tr[\tau \tau^{\dagger}$], where $G_0=e^2/h$ is the conductance quantum and $\tau$ is the transmission matrix between two leads calculated using \textsc{Kwant}~\cite{groth_kwant_2014}.

 The conductance map as a function of $\phi/\phi_0$ and $E$ is shown in Fig.~\ref{fig:magn}(d).
 In regions with non-zero density of bulk states, the conductance exhibits fluctuations observed in topologically trivial quasicrystals~\cite{Stadnik1999}.
 However, inside the bulk gaps with nontrivial $\mathcal{C}=\pm 1$, $G = G_0$, stemming from a topological boundary state.
-Finite size effects are visible in smaller gaps with larger $\mathcal{C}$, see Fig.~\ref{fig:magn}(c), where $G$ deviates from quantization.
+Finite size effects are visible in smaller gaps with larger $\mathcal{C}$ (Fig.~\ref{fig:magn}(c)), where $G$ deviates from quantization.

-\paragraph{Physical properties of Tile(1,1)} --- To conclude, we comment on the physical properties of a vertex model of Tile(1,1)~\cite{Smith2023a,Smith2023b}.
-With a geometric modification, Tile(1,1) tiles the plane only aperiodically without its mirror image.
-This modified form is called `the Spectre'; since we are interested only in graph connectivity we use the names Tile(1,1) and Spectre interchangeably.
+\paragraph{Physical properties of Tile(1,1)} --- With a geometric modification, the alternative monotile tile(1,1) tiles the plane only aperiodically without its mirror image~\cite{Smith2023a,Smith2023b}.
+This modified form is called `the spectre'; since we are interested only in graph connectivity we use the names Tile(1,1) and Spectre interchangeably.
 Tile(1,1) contains special tiles similar to the anti-hats.
-Here they appear $\pi/6$ rotated from the other tiles, which appear only $\pi/3$ rotated from one another.
-As with the anti-hats, these tiles always have two four-fold coordinated vertices.
-We term them anti-spectres.
-As Tile(1,1) is a member of the continuous family of tiles connected to the Hat it is pertinent to ask which properties it maintains.
+They appear $\pi/6$ rotated from the other tiles, which appear only $\pi/3$ rotated from one another.
+As with anti-hats, these `anti-spectres' always have two four-fold coordinated vertices.
+As tile(1,1) is a member of the continuous family of tiles connected to the hat it is pertinent to ask which properties it maintains.